scalameta/metals/docs/editors/vscode.md

 directory structure `src/main/scala` is detected.

 It is also possible to opt in to install the pre-release version and try out the latest cutting edge features from Metals server.
-Except new features, pre-release eversion also includes many bugfixes.
+Apart from new features, pre-release versions also include many bugfixes.
 It's encouraged to use them with [SNAPSHOT](#SNAPSHOT) releases of Metals server.
-Using pre-release version may result in less stable experience and it is not indented for beginners.
+Using pre-release versions may result in less stable experience and it is not indented for beginners.
 Pre-release versions follow `major.minor.PATCH` versioning.

 ![install pre-release version](https://imgur.com/CzOTleE.png)